d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 Before we dive into details, let us get the basic code structure in place.
 All HPO methods considered here need to implement two decision making primitives.
-First, they need to sample new configurations to be trained and evaluated, given that resources are available, which often involves some kind of search over the configuration space.
+First, they need to sample new configurations to be trained on and evaluated, given that resources are available, which often involves some kind of search over the configuration space.
 Once a configuration is marked for execution, we will refer to it as a **trial**.
 Second, they need to schedule trials, which means deciding for how long to